 Where a Gas Transporter or Distribution Network Operator becomes aware of a Crossed Meter, it shall investigate the issue to determine all the affected RMPs within its portfolio.
 Following the investigation, it shall notify the Registered Suppliers of any and all affected RMPs.
 In the case of gas, this notification shall be communicated to the Registered Supplier via the Gas Shipper.
 Each such Registered Supplier shall then investigate the issue as referred to in Paragraph 12.1.

 The Registered Supplier shall confirm whether the asset details reflect the Metering Equipment installed at the location.
-Where the asset details are deemed to be correct, the Registered Supplier shall consider whether the Meter Point Location Address requires updating.
+Where the asset details are deemed to be correct, the Registered Supplier shall consider whether the MPL Address requires updating.
 In circumstances where a change to the MPL Address is required, the Registered Supplier shall follow the process detailed in the Address Management Schedule.

 If a Consumer’s supply has been interrupted in error whilst a Crossed Meter investigation is underway, the Energy Supplier that initiated the supply interruption shall ensure the supply is restored as soon as possible and no later than within 24 hours after the start of the interruption.